foundriesio/docs/source/iotfoundry/lwm2m-howto.rst

     GW_HOSTNAME=XXX ./iot-gateway.sh

-  If the Leshan server is on a different system than the system you are running this command from, you'll need to set GITCI=<IP>
+  The script assumes its executing from the system where the Leshan server resides.
+If this isn't the case, the GITCI=<Leshan IP> variable must be set.

 .. _dm-lwm2m-zephyr: